-The University is pleased to work with students and their parents in providing financial aid to supplement the financial resources of the family.
+The University is pleased to work with students in providing financial aid to supplement the financial resources of the family.
 All requests for assistance should be directed to the Financial Aid Office at the University.

 Several different kinds of financial assistance are available through MACU: